JoshOrndorff/recipes/text/2-appetizers/3-errors.md

 ```

 Notice the pattern of `.ok_or(<Error<T>>::MyError)?;`.
 This is really handy when you have a function
 call that returns an `Option` and you expect there should be a value inside.
-If not, returns early
+If not, return early
 with an error message, all the while unwrapping the value for your further processing.

 If your function returns a `Result<T, E>`, you could apply `.map_err(|_e| <Error<T>>::MyError)?;` in